Looking for a truly extraordinary experience this summer? Check out the Alberta Birds of Prey Centre located in Coaldale, AB.

 - Feed the Ducks - Finish off your visit by feeding the resident ducks.
 A visitor favorite, duck food is available for purchase at the gift shop.
 Spread the food on the grass for the ducks to eat or grab a handful and let the ducks nibble the food right out of your hand.
 Be sure to keep the duck food held high as the ducks are notorious for trying to grab the food bags.
 Remember to return any empty bags to the gift shop so they can be re-used.

 After your visit, check out the Alberta Birds of Prey Foundation's Facebook page for photos and stories from the centre all year round.
-Also watch the video of Loren Christie from Canada AM getting up close and personal at the Alberta Bird's of Prey Centre!

 Photo courtesy of Travel Alberta.